 How to prepare and practice for the new California PT (3 ways)

 - Multistate Performance Tests (MPTs) are available on NCBE’s website.
 Why the MPTs?
 Because they’re similar and also 90 minutes long.
-The NCBE also puts up a point sheet that explains what you should have written about in a given MPT.
+The NCBE also puts up point sheets that serve as answer keys to the MPTs.
+More MPTs here:

 Time management on the new California PT